iiab/iiab/roles/transmission/README.rst

 Transmission README
 ===================

 Transmission is a set of lightweight BitTorrent clients (in GUI, CLI and daemon form).
-All these incarnations feature a very simple and intuitive interface, on top on an efficient, cross-platform backend.
+All these incarnations feature a very simple and intuitive interface, on top on an efficient, cross-platform backend: https://transmissionbt.com

 Transmission is intended to download KA Lite content to IIAB, from places like http://pantry.learningequality.org/downloads/ka-lite/0.17/content/ — and also to seed content, assisting others.